TKO Major League MMA: History

 be instituting Canadian Championship titles as well as the World Championship titles beginning at UCC 2 due to international interest, this would last until 2005 when the promotion unified the titles.
 UFC/TKO started off with 6 weight classes, 265 lb, formerly unlimited), Light Heavyweight (205 lb), Middleweight(185 lb), Welterweight(170 lb), Lightweight(155 lb) and Super Lightweight(now known as Featherweight 145 lb).
 Bantamweight would be added in 2007 and following the promotions return from hiatus, Flyweight(125 lb) and 2 female weight classes were introduced, Woman's Flyweight and Woman's Straw-weight (125 lb and 115 lb).

 TKO/UCC was the first promotion of its kind in Canada and was host to an abundance of Canada's top MMA talent for close to two decades, in 2003 the organization would be rebranded as TKO Major League MMA.
 In the promotions early days they used a boxing-style ring for their contests, before eventually being one of the first to adopt the UFC-spec octagon.
 The promotion has organized 62 events involving over 620 matches.

 Universal Combat Challenge

 On June 2, 2000, UCC would hold their first event in Montreal, Quebec, Canada.
 The promotion ran 21 events under the UCC banner before rebranding to TKO Major League MMA in 2003.

 Events

 TKO Major League MMA

 On September 6, 2003, TKO had its first show under the new brand name.
-41 events have been held under the TKO banner with the previous UCC events being added being added onto TKO.
+41 events have been held under the TKO banner with the previous UCC events being added onto TKO.